Are you a manager or an aspiring manager?

 5. Collect Your Performance Feedback from Your Subordinates

 Collecting your performance feedback from your subordinates should be one of your major goals to enhance your skills as a leader.
 Ask your employees to give you both formal or informal feedback.
 Usually, organizations conduct annual and pulse surveys to collect employees’ input.
 You can create a section dedicated to managers’ performance.
-Also, if employees have concerns speaking out, you can collect their anonymous feedback.
+Also, if employees have concerns speaking out, you can collect their anonymous feedback with help of the EngageWith Anonymous feedback tool.

 6. Be a Good Communicator